 What does unconscionability mean in this context?
 An unconscionable agreement shocks the conscience or is expressly unconscionable, according to the Statute.
 The judge determines unconscionable as a question of law under section 4.006(c) under the Texas Family Code.

 The most common situation of substantive unfairness involves a party who did not know, and could not have known, about the other's finances.
 Without a property disclosure, the agreement may be unconscionable, lacking substantive fairness from the beginning under Section 4.006(2)(A) of the Texas Family Code.
-Unlike voluntariness, however, a party can waive the right to fair disclosure and proper financial disclosure under Section 4.006(2)(B).
+However, unlike voluntariness, a party can waive the right to fair disclosure and proper financial disclosure under Section 4.006(2)(B).

 Steps to Prevent Arguments Against Enforcement of a Premarital Agreement

 For these reasons, both parties must fully disclose all earnings, property, and financial obligations during a premarital agreement negotiation.
 If one spouse proves that the other hid an asset, a source of income, or a financial obligation, this will create an argument against the agreement's enforcement.
-If the agreement were based on information that was inaccurate in some way, this would prove an argument against enforcement.
+If the deal were based on inaccurate information in some way, this would prove an argument against enforcement.

 Sometimes the lack of adequate time to review and consider information could support an argument that a fiancé could not reasonably have had sufficient knowledge of the property or financial obligations.
 This can be avoided by allowing for time to review all disclosure and the agreement.